jfltzngr/dacl-demo/README.md

 [***bikit***](https://github.com/phiyodr/building-inspection-toolkit) is a simple to use data hub containing relevant open-source datasets in the field of damage recognition.
 The *bikit's* datasets are enriched with evaluation splits and predefined metrics, suiting the specific task and their data distribution.
 The according paper is available [here](https://arxiv.org/abs/2202.07012).

 [***dacl.ai***](https://dacl.ai) provides a leaderboard and the most important metrics for the baselines in this field.
 In addition, it endorses damage recognition enthusiasts to train models on available data by themselves and to submit the results.
+Also, check out the [poster](#poster).

 ## Usage